nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 # 14. Audit Log

 The central server keeps an audit log of the events performed by the central server administrator.
 The audit log events are generated by the user interface when the user changes the system’s state or configuration.
 The user actions are logged regardless of whether the outcome of the action was a success or a failure.
-The complete list of the audit log events is described in [SPEC-AL].
+The complete list of the audit log events is described in [SPEC-AL](#13-references).

 Actions that change the system’s state or configuration but are not carried out using the user interface are not logged (for example, X-Road software installation and upgrade, user creation and permission granting, and changing of the configuration files in the file system).